This is the multi-page printable view of this section. Click here to print.

 2. On the Service Home page, click the Log > Log Group menu.
 You will be taken to the Log Group List page.

-3. On the Log Group List page, click the Create Log Group button.
+3. Log Group List page, click the Create Log Group button.
 You will be taken to the Create Log Group page.

 4. Enter the basic information and tag information required to create a log group.

-Log Retention PolicyRequiredSelect the period to retain monitored log data
+Log retention policyRequiredSelect the retention period for monitored log data

-5. After checking the summary information, click the Create button.
-A popup window will open announcing the log group creation.
+5. After reviewing the summary information, click the Create button.
+A popup notifying the creation of the log group will appear.

 6. Click the Confirm button.
-The log group creation is complete.
+Log group creation is complete.

 You can view and manage detailed information about log groups.